[Yet another scrap of a chapter from the unfinished novel in progress A Republic of Books]

 The boy nodded and hurried the horse.
 As the cart wheel cut the pie of offal and spread it further, Knox dipped his head beneath the lintel again and closed his door against the waft.
 Though the shop desperately needed air now, this was a poor exchange.
 There was no remedy.
 The rear window opened on the back of a fish market.
 And the boy was an indenture and could not be blamed for carelessness.
 A complaint would only get the kid a whipping.
 Knox shook his head in resignation to the indignities of life, and went directly to his desk to cut the string of the package.

 Missing the grip of his recently lost fingers, the small knife fumbled in his hand and fell.
 He was not yet used to the mechanics of simple actions since his accident—but held now in the squeeze of his still swollen palm, the knife was steadied and the string broke cleanly at the pull of the blade.
 The thick waxed paper opened like on oyster shell to reveal the nest of leather-backed volumes.
 He counted them first and checked the titles against the invoice.
-The order was short, of course, as it always was, but what was there would have to do.
-At least he had eighteen volumes out of twenty-two requested.
+The order was short of course, as it always was, but what was there would have to do.
+At least he had eighteen volumes out of the twenty-two requested.

 ‘My Dear Mr. Knox.
 Your request of books lately advertised in the Gazette arrived propitiously just as a regular customer, James Wilson was present.
 In exasperation, I noted aloud the impossibility of laying hands on anything by David Garrick and he spoke up immediately, saying he had recently had this particular volume bound for his own library.
 He offers it here to you with a special request for anything you might have or find in your neighborhood that was printed by John Franklin in the period of the 1720 to 1723 and might contain the written work of one ‘Silence Dogood,’ a name adopted as a nom de plume by Franklin’s younger brother, Benjamin.
 Mr. Wilson is a great friend to our dear philosopher and wished to make him a present of his own work which Mr. Franklin believes now to be lost.
 I suggested that if there was anyone in Boston who might have the presence to find such treasure, given your associations, it would be you.
 Thanking you in advance for this favor, your humble servant, John Paley.’